 Items belonging to the special product lists include:

-- Discount Vouchers /Coupons/Promissory notes – Direct sellers that have promoted discount vouchers or coupons should be paid the commission only after the buyer of the discount vouchers utilizes them.
+- Discount Vouchers / Promissory notes – The participants who have sold the discount vouchers or coupons should be compensated only after the buyer(fully) utilizes them.

 What if the companies deploying the MLM compensation plans sell prohibited products?

 Any operation deploying the MLM compensation plan selling prohibited products or services should be booked under the PCMC (B)Act, 1978, BUDSA, 2019 or relevant laws in force.